 Filicudi, considered by many the most beautiful of the islands, is known for its coasts of deep aquamarine waters and secret caves.
 Grotta del Bue Marino (Cave of the Monk Seal) is ideal for snorkeling and its luminous show of reflected sunlight is a magical sight.

-The island of Vulcano, has a growing appeal among travelers thanks to its hot springs and stunning black sand beaches.
-For anyone looking for a little ‘rejuvenation’ the island offers sulphurous natural mud baths in pools right at the water’s edge, known for their therapeutic benefits.
+The island of Vulcano has a growing appeal among travelers thanks to its hot springs and stunning black sand beaches.
+For anyone looking for a little ‘rejuvenation’, the island offers sulfurous natural mud baths in pools right at the water’s edge, known for their therapeutic benefits.
 For those looking for an easier hike, make your way up to the Gran Craters, which are an hour’s walk from the anchorage of Porto di Ponente.
 Although not as dramatic, they still offer impressive views of a volcano crater.

 See below available yachts for charter in Aeolian Islands.
 Contact us to find out about additional yachts for charter available in the area.